Sexy Christmas, Spanish Romance!

 Love in Two Languages

 The hours pass like seconds.
-The city outside is quiet now; it’s Christmas lights twinkling softly in the distance.
-Inside, the room is filled with warmth—their laughter, the sound of whispered phrases exchanged in two languages, and the unspoken connection growing stronger with every word.
+The city outside is quiet now; Christmas lights twinkle softly in the distance.
+Inside, the room is filled with warmth—their laughter, the soft whispers of phrases exchanged in two languages, and the unspoken connection growing stronger with every word.

 Celebrating Love, Language & Culture